3 Nights in Berlin

 Day 13 - Traveling to Frankfurt by Private Transfer

-Today you will trade Heidelberg for Frankfurt, getting picked up from your hotel at your preferred departure time, and taken directly to your accommodations at the other end, a 75-minute ride.
+Today, you will trade Heidelberg for Frankfurt.
+You will be picked up from your accommodations at your preferred departure time and taken directly to your accommodations at the other end, a 75-minute ride.

 2 Nights in Frankfurt